Course Readiness Checklist

 - You can set up Canvas Announcements.

-- You can set up Google Class Group list for student email.
+- You can set up a Google Class Group list for student email.

 - You can download your class roster and/or your class photo roster.